| THE

 the dip between the two humps as this would keep us out of the worst of

 their RF, and shield us from the worst of the weather.
+Apparently we were lucky.
+The site averaged around 3 days clear

 weather each year.
 Looking outside at the hot sunny day, with a gentle